 God has forever existed as three distinct persons: the Father, the Son, and the Holy Spirit.
 He created everything out of nothing.

 Jesus Christ is God’s Son and equal to the Father.
-He has always existed, and lived on earth for a while as fully God and fully man at the same time.
-Jesus lived a perfect sinless life and offered Himself as the perfect sacrifice to die on the cross for the sins of all mankind.
-He was buried and three days later defeated sin and death by rising from the grave.
+He has always existed, and is both truly God and truly man.
+He lived a sinless life and offered Himself as the perfect sacrifice to die on the cross for the sins of mankind.
+He was buried and three days later rose from the grave.
 He ascended to Heaven and will return to earth to reign as King.

 THE HOLY SPIRIT

-The Holy Spirit is a full and equal part of the Trinity.
+The Holy Spirit is a full and equal member of the Trinity.
 He works in the world to help people understand their need for Jesus Christ.
-The Holy Spirit lives inside each believer from the moment they decide to follow Him.
-He is the source for every believer to do life, ministry and grow spiritually.
-To allow the Holy Spirit to work freely in our lives, we have to yield to Him continually.
+The Holy Spirit lives in every Christian believer, and provides the power for our life and growth in Christ.

-The sole basis of our belief is the Bible, composed of the 66 books of the Old and New Testament.
-We believe that Scripture in its entirety originated with God and that it was given through the instrumentality of chosen men.
-Scripture thus at one and the same time speaks with the authority of God and reflects the backgrounds, styles, and vocabularies of the human authors.
+We believe that the Bible, composed of the 66 books of the Old and New Testament, is the inspired word of God.
+It originated with Him and was given through the instrumentality of chosen humans.
+Scripture thus speaks with the authority of God and reflects the backgrounds, styles, and vocabularies of its human authors.
 We hold that the Scriptures are infallible and inerrant in the original manuscripts.
 They are the unique, full, and final authority on all matters of faith and practice, and there are no other writings similarly inspired by God.

-The church is made up of believers in Jesus Christ, called the body of Christ.
-Jesus Christ is the head of the Church.
-The purpose for the church is to worship God, teaching, biblical principles, pray, baptize, participate in Communion, fellowship, serve and reach out to others.
+The Church is made up of all believers in Jesus Christ, through all time, and is called Christ’s body.
+Jesus is the head of the Church.
+The purpose of the church is to worship and live in fellowship with the triune God, and to spread his kingdom through the proclamation of the gospel.

 Death seals the eternal destiny of each person.
-For all mankind, there will be a resurrection of the body into the spiritual world and a judgment that will determine the fate of each individual.
+For all humankind, there will be a resurrection of the body and a judgment that will determine the fate of each individual.
 Unbelievers will be separated from God into condemnation.
-God’s judgment will reveal His justice in consigning them to perpetuate in eternal retribution their own rejection of God.
-Believers will be received into eternal communion with God and will be rewarded for works done in this life.
+God’s judgment will reveal His justice in consigning them to the eternal consequence of their rejection of Him.
+Believers will be received into the gracious reward of eternal fellowship with God.

 ABOUT THE SECOND COMING OF JESUS CHRIST